berthin/xcii/CONTRIBUTING.md

 We welcome all ideas.

-If you believe most asciinema users would benefit from implementing your idea then feel free to open a GitHub issue.
+If you believe most xcii users would benefit from implementing your idea then feel free to open a GitHub issue.
 However, as this is an open-source project maintained by a small team of volunteers we simply can't implement all of them due to limited resources.
 Please keep that in mind.